Our goal is to share information and products that are truly helpful to renters.

 Since saving money is important, so, too, is finding the right account to keep your money in.
 You’ll want to look for an account that has no fees or minimums and one that allows for easy deposits and withdrawals.
 Having a good interest rate is nice, but it’s not the most important factor to consider.

 Take a look at our list above and do a little research.
-Then, choose the account that’s best for you and let us walk you through the process on how to open a savings account.
+Then, choose the account that’s best for you.
 Then, deposit some money, sit back, and feel secure!